startups · 15 May 2026

 Qualification: Specific to projects affiliated with the university.

-How to apply: Submit a research proposal along with the necessary documents through Stanford's designated portal.
+How to apply: Submit a research proposal and the required documents via Stanford's designated portal.

 Stanford offers a wealth of institutional funding opportunities to propel early-stage digital health projects, chief among them being the Pilot Grants Award program.
-The grant props up a wide range of digital health projects, but its priority areas vary by year and can include projects related to the ethical and responsible use of AI in health, longevity digital solutions, projects focused on minimizing health disparities, and other applications.
+The grant props up a wide range of digital health projects, but its priority areas vary by year and include projects related to AI improving mental health and health for all, cardiometabolic health, and technology for health at home.

 The grant size, priority areas, and specific requirements differ by the program.
 Traditionally, the program strongly encourages collaborative, multi-PI applications that build on the expertise of at least two lead investigators from different Stanford departments or schools.